zbaigg/RecipeHub/README.md

 ## User Stories

-- *As a user, I want to be able to add a recipe to the cookbook with the name, a corresponding image, category, preparation time, list of ingredients and step-by-step instructions*
+- *As a user, I want to be able to add a recipe to the cookbook with the name, category, preparation time, list of ingredients and step-by-step instructions*
 - *As a user, I want to be able to view the list of recipes in the cookbook*
 - *As a user, I want to be able to delete a recipe that I have added to the cookbook*
+- *As a user, I want to be able to get a list of recipes that I can make with a given list of ingredients*
 - *As a user, I want to be able to mark a recipe as saved for later*
 - *As a user, I want to be able to provide a rating to a recipe*
-- *As a user, I want to be able to add the current ingredients I have in my ingredients class*